 If the chair or administrator responsible for the initial appointment recommendation decides to recommend that a candidate be offered a faculty position, the recommendation shall be transmitted to the dean of the department for review and recommendation and to the Office of the Provost for final approval.

 Once the appointment is approved, the hiring administrator may then offer the candidate employment by means of a letter of offer of appointment.
-The administrator directly responsible for the supervision of the position shall be responsible for the appointment, the assignment of duties, the annual evaluation procedures, and so on.
+The administrator directly

 C. GUIDELINES GOVERNING FACULTY APPOINTMENTS